- 2021/6/1 Notice of Cancellation – Seong-jin Cho Japan tour

 - 2017/10/5 [New album information] Seong-Jin Cho, Piano

-Born in 1994 in Seoul, Seong-Jin Cho started learning the piano at 6 and gave his first public recital at age 11.
+Born in 1994 in Seoul, Seong-Jin Cho started learning the piano at the age of six and gave his first public recital aged 11.
 In 2009, he became the youngest-ever winner of Japan’s Hamamatsu International Piano Competition.
-In 2011, he won Third Prize at the Tchaikovsky Competition in Moscow at the age of 17.
-In 2012, he moved to Paris to study with Michel Béroff at the Paris Conservatoire National Supérieur de Musique from which he graduated in 2015.
-He is now based in Berlin.
+In 2011, he won Third Prize at the International Tchaikovsky Competition in Moscow at the age of 17.
+From 2012-2015 he studied with Michel Béroff at the Conservatoire National Supérieur de Musique de Paris and has been mentored by Alfred Brendel.
+Seong-Jin Cho is now based in Berlin.